pgrach/API-Stock-Signalling/README.md

 following YAGNI guideline indtead of calling API we import yfinance library keeping the codebase simpler and more focused in the task.

+using smtplib library allows to send email notifications directly from the Programme running lically. it is a straightforward solution to meet email notification needs. integrating IFTTT would involve setting up an applet to handle email notifications, setting up additional steps to trigger the applet.
+Hence, smtplib could be seen as a more direct and controllable solution for this use case.
 # Create & use app passwords

 To help keep your account secure, use "Sign in with Google" to connect apps to your Google Account